- Home /

 DR. JORDI JIMÉNEZ

 Lateral epicondylitis of the elbow is one of the most common conditions seen in the offices of orthopedic surgeons, rehabilitation specialists, rheumatologists, and primary care physicians.
-In most cases, it is due to excessive and repeated extension of the wrist during work or sports.
+It is most often due to excessive and repeated extension of the wrist during work or sports.
 The incidence is estimated to be between 1% and 3% of the general population.
 The most common age of onset is between 35 and 50 years, with a similar gender ratio.

-Although the term epicondylitis is still used today, the absence of inflammatory cells in the affected tendon has been scientifically proven.
-It is a chronic degenerative condition of the common extensor tendon of the elbow, composed of four tendons, the most frequently affected of which is the extensor carpi radialis brevis tendon.
-It is a very prevalent condition in manual workers (laborers, chambermaids, etc.) and racquet sports players (hence its name tennis elbow).
+Although the term epicondylitis is still used today, scientific evidence has shown that there are no inflammatory cells in the affected tendon.
+It is a chronic degenerative condition of the common extensor tendon of the elbow, which is made up of four tendons, the most frequently affected of which is the extensor carpi radialis brevis tendon.
+It is a very prevalent condition in manual workers (laborers, chambermaids, etc.) and racquet sportsmen (hence its name "tennis elbow").

-The treatment modalities widely used for the conservative treatment of lateral epicondylitis pursue various objectives:
+The widely used treatment modalities for the conservative treatment of lateral epicondylitis pursue several objectives:

 - Analgesic treatment: pain control.